PurpleI2P/i2pd/docs/configuration.md

 * --socksproxyaddress=  - The address to listen on (SOCKS Proxy)
 * --socksproxyport=     - The port to listen on (SOCKS Proxy).
 4447 by default
 * --proxykeys=          - optional keys file for proxy's local destination
-* --ircaddress=         - The address to listen on (IRC tunnel)
-* --ircport=            - The port listen on (IRC tunnel).
-6668 by default
-* --ircdest=            - I2P destination address of IRC server.
-For example irc.postman.i2p
-* --irckeys=            - optional keys file for tunnel's local destination
-* --eepkeys=            - File name containing destination keys, for example privKeys.dat.
-                          The file will be created if it does not already exist (issue #110).
-* --eephost=            - Address incoming trafic forward to.
-127.0.0.1 by default
-* --eepport=            - Port incoming trafic forward to.
-80 by default
 * --samaddress=         - The address to listen on (SAM bridge)
 * --samport=            - Port of SAM bridge.
 Usually 7656.
 SAM is off if not specified
 * --bobaddress=         - The address to listen on (BOB command channel)